Harvard Women's Golf Frequently Asked Questions

 work and golf team commitments?

-The typical tournaments include nine to 20 schools from the Northeast/New England area including Ivy League schools (Yale, Princeton, Brown, Dartmouth, Penn, Columbia), Boston-area schools (Boston College, Boston University), Big East schools (Georgetown, Rutgers, St. John's) and other New England schools.
-As our level of play has improved, we have been playing more and more out-of-region tournaments against stronger competition.
+The typical tournaments include 12 to 20 schools from the Northeast/New England area including Ivy League schools (Yale, Princeton, Brown, Dartmouth, Penn, Columbia, Cornell), Boston-area schools (Boston College, Boston University), Big East schools (Georgetown, Rutgers, St. John's, Connecticut) and other New England schools such as Rhode Island and Hartford.
+We are fortunate to have the resources to travel to out-of-region events each season to test our games against national competition.

 What are some of the results from tournaments in